Gerry Ritz: Life and pre-political career

 Ritz was born in Delisle, Saskatchewan, and prior to his political career, he worked as a farmer at the family farm for over 20 years and owned a contracting business company.

 Federal politics

 Ritz was elected as the Reform Party candidate in the 1997 general election and then re-elected with the Canadian Alliance in the 2000 election and the Conservative Party of Canada in the 2004 election.
 Ritz served as vice-chair of the House of Commons Agriculture Committee from 2002 to 2007.
-He was appointed secretary of state for small business and tourism in the Harper government on January 4, 2007.
+He was appointed minister of state for small business and tourism in the Harper government on January 4, 2007.

 Minister of Agriculture

 On August 14, 2007, Ritz was promoted to the Cabinet as Minister of Agriculture and Agri-Food replacing Chuck Strahl.

 Ritz made national news when, in response to the 2008 Canadian listeriosis outbreak he was quoted as saying, "This is like a death by a thousand cuts.
 Or should I say cold cuts."
 Then when told of a death in Prince Edward Island, Ritz said, "Please tell me it's (Liberal MP) Wayne Easter."
 Ritz later apologized for his comments, and Prime Minister Stephen Harper kept Ritz in Cabinet after the 2008 Canadian general election.

 In September 2012, E. coli bacteria was found in meat from the XL Foods plant in Brooks, Alberta.
 This led to over 1800 products being recalled across Canada and the United States.
 The U.S. Department of Agriculture estimated that 1.1 million kilograms of meat from XL Foods were recalled from American stores.
 This was also the largest beef recall in Canadian history, with meat being recalled in every province and territory in Canada and 41 American states.